redpesk-labs/red-pak/QA/REDPAK.DSG.md

-Then, for each *REDNODE* of the hierarchy, starting with the root ancestor and finishing with the target *REDNODE*, two cgroups are created: one for setting controlers with required configuration, designated below as *CONTROL*, and one cgroup, child of *CONTROL*, for holding pids, designated below as *PID*.
+Then, for each *REDNODE* of the hierarchy, starting with the root ancestor and finishing with the target *REDNODE*, two cgroups are created: one for setting controllers with required configuration, designated below as *CONTROL*, and one cgroup, child of *CONTROL*, for holding pids, designated below as *PID*.

 Cgroups *PID* are all named `redpak-pids-leaf`.
 They are only used to